kherr9/SimpleUptime/README.md

 > Single page web app.
 Uses npm and webpack.
 Not part of visual studio solution.

 ### SimpleUptime.WebAppProxy
-> Azure function app that proxies SimpleUptime.WebApp resources and proxies rest api calls to SimpleUptime.FuncApp
+> Azure function app that proxies SimpleUptime.WebApp resources and proxies rest api calls to SimpleUptime.FuncApp.
+The proxy logic could be moved into SimpleUptime.FuncApp, but there's an open bug that requires us to keep it seperate for now.